awais-afoxtech/vuetify-laravel-boilerplate/README.md

 #### A boilerplate for Vuetify 2.2 and Laravel 7.3.

-- I build this to make the appliction development easy and fast.
+- I build this to make the application development easy and fast.

 - I build it to for myself and suddenly decided to make it opensource.